nils-wisiol/django-rest-boilerplate/README.md

 For updating the production server, the procedure is the same (with the exception that the registration with Docker Hub does not need to be repeated.)
 Note that environment and database will be different on production and hence can cause complications during database migration upon service restart after the update.

+## Tests

+Currently, the boilerplate only ships e2e tests.
+Those are implemented in [chakram](http://dareid.github.io/chakram/).
+The test spects can be found in `test/e2e/spec`.
+Please refer to the chakram documentation on how to write specs.

+To run the tests, ensure the project is already up and running (especially the database takes some time to boot for the first time) by running

+    docker-compose up --build www

+To run the actual tests, use

+    docker-compose -f docker-compose.yml -f docker-compose.test.yml up --build test-e2e

+The `.travis.yml` contains instructions for travis on how to bootstrap the entire system from scratch.

 ## Development